open-ephys-plugins/phase-calculator/README.md

 ![phase-calculator-screenshot](Resources/phase-calculator.png)

 Estimates the phase of a continuous input signal within a specified passband.
-Its primary purpose is to phase-specific closed-loop stimulation, typically in combination with the [Crossing Detector](https://github.com/open-ephys-plugins/crossing-detector).
+It can be used to perform phase-specific closed-loop stimulation, typically in combination with the [Crossing Detector](https://github.com/open-ephys-plugins/crossing-detector).

 ## Installation